-Electronic data fuels innovation and productivity for the global economy.
-The same connectivity that has revolutionized workplace collaboration also creates unprecedented vulnerability to data theft, loss, and disclosure.
+Electronic data fuels innovation and productivity for the global economy, but the connectivity that is revolutionizing workplace collaboration is also creating unprecedented vulnerability to data theft, loss and disclosure.

-Effective data security must protect the privacy rights of customers and employees and the intellectual property of the company, while preserving the data accessibility the marketplace demands.
-Schiff Hardin's Cybersecurity and Data Privacy Client Service Team mobilizes attorneys from across the firm's practice groups and offices to provide our clients with a multidisciplinary, national team to address these challenges.
+Effective data security must protect the intellectual property of the company and the privacy rights of customers and employees, while at the same time preserving the data accessibility the marketplace demands.
+Schiff Hardin mobilizes attorneys from across the firm’s practice groups and offices to provide our clients with a multidisciplinary, national Cybersecurity and Data Privacy Client Service Team to address these challenges.

-In the current environment, perfect data security and perfect legal compliance are unlikely.
+Perfect data security and perfect legal compliance are unlikely in the current environment.
 Technology provides malefactors, both foreign and domestic, with the upper hand, and the laws governing data security in the United States are a patchwork of inconsistent state and federal statutes and regulations that fall short as a reliable roadmap for corporate best practices.
 The overlay of an evolving body of global data privacy law only complicates the compliance landscape.
-For even those companies with the most sophisticated framework, recurring cyber breaches are inescapable.
-In the investigation that must follow each such breach, it is likely that at least some corporate compliance issues will come to light.
+Cyber breaches are inescapable for even those companies with the most sophisticated security framework, and the investigations that follow each breach usually uncover at least some corporate compliance issues.

-Schiff Hardin recognizes that meaningful risk management requires much more from outside counsel than a checklist of cyberlaw do's and don'ts.
-Certainly that discussion is an important starting point, but our goal, and how we measure success, is helping the client minimize cybersecurity risk as a threat to customer goodwill, corporate intellectual property, and shareholder confidence.
-The company must be able to demonstrate that a breach is an isolated incident and not the result of deficient risk management and compliance practices.
-Our firm's goal is to help the client develop and communicate a persuasive company narrative that places a cyber breach in the proper context and demonstrates to all of the client’s relevant constituencies – regulators, shareholders, customers, employees, and the courts – that they can and should continue to have confidence in the company’s data security and culture of corporate compliance.
+Meaningful risk management requires much more from outside counsel than a checklist of cyberlaw do’s and don’ts.
+Our goal, and how we measure success, is helping our clients minimize cybersecurity risk as a threat to customer goodwill, corporate intellectual property and shareholder confidence.
+We help clients develop and communicate a persuasive company narrative that places a cyberbreach in the proper context and demonstrates to all relevant constituencies — regulators, shareholders, customers, employees and the courts — that they can and should continue to have confidence in the company’s data security and culture of corporate compliance.

 The building blocks for this narrative should already be in place before a breach occurs.
 An integrated data security strategy views legal compliance as an important element but not the final measure of success.
 Our team is uniquely positioned to help the client neutralize data security as a business risk both before and after a breach occurs.

-At the heart of our Cybersecurity and Data Privacy Team are the attorneys who grapple daily with the challenges of translating legal compliance into policies and procedures and negotiating appropriate contracts to protect and share confidential business and personal information.
-Our attorneys provide counsel on compliance with industry-specific standards such as the Payment Card Industry (PCI) Data Security Standards and industry-specific privacy laws, such as those applicable to medical (HIPAA) and financial (Gramm-Leach-Bliley) data.
+At the heart of our Cybersecurity and Data Privacy Team are attorneys who grapple daily with the challenges of translating legal compliance into policies and procedures and of negotiating appropriate contracts to protect and share confidential business and personal information.
+Our attorneys provide counsel on compliance with industry-specific standards such as the Payment Card Industry (PCI) Data Security Standards as well as industry-specific privacy laws such as those applicable to medical (HIPAA) and financial (Gramm-Leach-Bliley) data.
 We also advise clients on online data collection and crafting website privacy policies.

 To learn more about our capabilities, please contact any member of Schiff Hardin’s Cybersecurity and Data Privacy Client Service Team.